davidohlander/Blixt-Zero-Homeassistant/README.md

 ## Automations:

-zero1_closed notification - Sends a notification to a device when zero1_state changes to closed
+zero1_closed notification - Sends a notification to a device when zero1_state changes to closed.

 zero1_open notification - Sends a notification to a device when zero1_state changes to open.